Since July 1985, I have worked on a variety of tasks at STScI, including:

 ULX and comet-like gas clouds in the Cartwheel Galaxy

-VLA observations of Steep-Spectrum Radio Sources (PI) - with Ken Chambers
+VLA observations of Steep-Spectrum Radio Sources (PI) - VLA snapshot program of ~70+ galaxies with co-I Ken Chambers

-Funded Multiwavelength Virtual Observatory investigations of Radio Galaxies (PI) - data delivered to MAST as HLSP; with Neal Miller & others
+Funded Multiwavelength Virtual Observatory investigations of Radio Galaxies (PI) - reduced data (HI maps produced by Neal Miller's pipeline) delivered to MAST as HLSP; with Neal Miller & others

 Gamma Ray Bursts